What Do I Need to Know About Pool Fencing?

 All manufacturers of aluminum and PVC fences build their products with less than 4” space between the pickets.
 When using wood or chain link, it is up to the fence contractor to make sure this requirement is not violated.

 There are also certain challenges because of the requirement that pool fences be not climbable.
 There must be a minimum of 45” between the bottom rail of the fence and the next highest rail.
 This means that 4’ high aluminum and PVC fences can only be used as a pool barrier if they have only top and bottom rails.
 Most aluminum and some PVC fences have a third rail about 6” down from the top one – those can only be used with fences 54” high or higher.
 That limits the 4’ high fence to only one style choice because the other styles all require the third rail.
 If you seek a fence style that is more elegant, chose one at 54” or higher for your pool barrier.

-Some 6’ high PVC fences have middle rails too but can simply be ordered with the middle rail raised to 54” to prevent the fence from being climbable.
+Some 6’ high PVC pool fencing has middle rails too but can simply be ordered with the middle rail raised to 54” to prevent the fence from being climbable.

 The standard economy galvanized chain link fence also violates the pool code at any height by being climbable because the size of the diamonds is 2.375”.
 The largest the diamond may be is 2.25”.
 There is galvanized chain link available with 2.25” diamonds and vinyl coated chain link (typically black or green) comes with 2” diamonds standard.